Scottish engineer hails £4.8m backing for acquisition of English business

 READ MORE: Time to change the tune on welding fabrication careers

-He also said: "WB Alloy has grown by around 30% in the last three years, and we’re on target to grow by an estimated 40% by the end of 2024.
+He also said: "WB Alloys has grown by around 30% in the last three years, and we’re on target to grow by an estimated 40% by the end of 2024.

 “Our new relationship with Barclays has given us the confidence required to expand in the current economy and support our plans for 2023 and beyond.”